Core Stability

 • To maintain a neutral spine and a straight back during the exercise, the trunk muscles must provide active support

-• Slowly lower down, bending your arms all the way to the floor.
+• Slowly lower down, bending your arms to the floor.
 Keep your head still with your neck straight relative to your back

 • Push up, initiating the movement by pressing down into the floor with your hands